-Delicious and healthy Syn Free Oven Baked Falafel - perfect for lunch with a mixed salad and some homemade mint yoghurt.
+Delicious and healthy Oven Baked Falafel - perfect for lunch with a mixed salad and some homemade mint yoghurt.

-I love falafel, but usually that come deep fried and pretty high synned on Slimming World.
+I love falafel, but usually that come deep fried and pretty high calories.
 So I figured I would have a go at a healthier version.

 You can either use dried chickpeas that will need soaking overnight and cooking or canned, the choice is totally up to you.
 Starting with dried varieties can yield a much creamier chickpea and much more budget friendly, but if you are rushed for time, canned will work perfectly for these Oven Baked Falafel.